hilverd/vagrant-ubuntu-oracle-xe/data-with-flyway/README.md

 Given you've followed all of the instructions on the parent project's README, this project is executed automatically by Puppet during provisioning.

-If you want to add more tables and/or data to the Oracle Express instance, create additional files in src/main/resources/database/migrations following the examples provided.
+If you want to add more tables and/or data to the Oracle Express instance, create files in src/main/resources/database/migrations following the examples provided.
+The included examples are originally from the [Flyway Getting Started documentation](http://flywaydb.org/getstarted/firststeps/maven.html), with some Oracle specific changes.

 Learn more about adding migrations [here](http://flywaydb.org/documentation/migration/) and [here](http://flywaydb.org/documentation/migration/sql.html).

 ### Running Flyway manually